 - timestamp — last time the axes/buttons for the gamepad were updated.
 You can store this value in a variable and compare with the current timestamp each frame to detect that some axis/angle was changed.

-To assign axes buttons in your application use the Gamepad Diagnostics tool or follow the Standard Gamepad layout (does not work properly for all kinds of devices):
+To assign axes buttons in your application use the Gamepad Diagnostics tool, debug info property or follow the Standard Gamepad layout (may not work properly for all kinds of devices):

 In case of standard AR/VR controllers, the layout is different:

 Stores key-value pairs in the web browser's local storage with no expiration time.
 This means that data stored in the browser will persist even after the browser window is closed.
 Note: the local storage of web browser in a "private browsing" or "incognito" session is cleared when the last "private" tab is closed.

 The key must be a text.
 The following data types are supported as an assigned value: number, text, list, dictionary.

 Returns an value associated with a specified key in the web browser's local storage.